Huntershola/Airbnb_clone/readme.md

 ## Contact:

-For inquiries or support, please contact the Staybnb team at [contact@staybnb.com](mailto: huntershola007@gmail.com).
+For inquiries or support, please contact the Staybnb team at (mailto: huntershola007@gmail.com).

 Thank you for choosing Staybnb for your travel needs!
 Happy exploring!